mundra-aman/minimal-mistakes/_posts/2018-07-15-learning-apache-spark.md

 <a href="//www.slideshare.net/cloudera" target="_blank">Cloudera, Inc.</a></strong>
 </div>

+> Spark input splits works same way as Hadoop input splits, it uses same underlining hadoop InputFormat API's.
+When it comes to the spark partitions, by default it will create one partition for each hdfs blocks, For example: if you have file with 1GB size and your hdfs block size is 128 MB then you will have total 8 HDFS blocks and spark will create 8 partitions by default .
+But incase if you want further split within partition then it would be done on line split.

+> On ingest, Spark relies on HDFS settings to determine the splits based on block size which maps 1:1 to RDD partition.
+However, Spark then gives you fine grain control over the number of partitions at run time.
+Spark provides transformation like repartition, coalesce, and repartitionAndSortWithinPartition give you direct control over the number of partitions being computed.
+When these transformations are used correctly, they can greatly improve the efficiency of the Spark job.

+> when reading compressed file formats from disk, Spark partitioning depends on whether the format is splittable.
+For instance, these formats are splittable: bzip2, snappy, LZO (if indexed), while gzip is not splittable.

 # Running Apache Spark on EMR
 Apache Spark on EMR with S3 as the storage is a best combination for executing your ETL tasks in cloud these days.
 Running Spark on EMR takes away the hassle of setting up a spark/hadoop cluster and it's administration.
 Also it comes with auto scaling feature.